sparkleo-io/flutter_blue_background/README.md

 ## ⚠️ Android:
-  - The application functions correctly on Android even when fully terminated.
+  - The application operates flawlessly on Android even when it's fully terminated.
-  - In Android, due to the termination of the application, direct data retrieval isn't feasible.
+  - On Android, direct data retrieval isn't possible after the application terminates.
 Therefore, data retrieval is facilitated through SharedPreferences.

 ### Change the compileSdkVersion and minSdkVersion for Android

-flutter_blue_background is compatible only from compileSdkVersion version 34 and minSdkVersion 21.
+flutter_blue_background is compatible with compileSdkVersion version 34 and minSdkVersion 21.
 So you should change this in **android/app/build.gradle**:

 ```dart
 android {